-fund our future clinical trials for our current product candidates, especially if we encounter any unforeseen delays or difficulties in our planned development activities;
+[] fund our future clinical trials for our current product candidates, especially if we encounter any unforeseen delays or difficulties in our planned development activities;

-- fund our operations and continue our efforts to hire additional personnel and build a commercial infrastructure to prepare for the commercialization of AXS-02, AXS-05, and our other current and future product candidates, if approved by the FDA or other comparable foreign regulatory authorities; - qualify and outsource the commercial-scale manufacturing of our products under current good manufacturing practices, or cGMP; - develop additional product candidates, including AXS-06; and - in-license other product candidates.
+- [] fund our operations and continue our efforts to hire additional personnel and build a commercial infrastructure to prepare for the commercialization of AXS-02, AXS-05, and our other current and future product candidates, if approved by the FDA or other comparable foreign regulatory authorities; - qualify and outsource the commercial-scale manufacturing of our products under current good manufacturing practices, or cGMP; - develop additional product candidates, including AXS-06; and - in-license other product candidates.

-We believe that with our available cash as of September 30, 2016, along with the net proceeds from the debt financing in November 2016, we will have sufficient funds to meet our anticipated operating cash requirements through the end of 2017.
+We believe that with our available cash as of March 31, 2017, we will have sufficient funds to meet our anticipated operating cash requirements into the first quarter of 2019.
 We have based this estimate on assumptions that may prove to be wrong and we could spend our available financial resources faster than we currently expect.
 Further, we may not have sufficient financial resources to meet all of our objectives if AXS-02 or AXS-05 is approved, which could require us to postpone, scale back, or eliminate some, or all, of these objectives, including our potential launch activities relating to AXS-02 and AXS-05.
 Our future funding requirements will depend on many factors, including, but not limited to:

-- the rate of progress and costs related to our Phase 3 development of AXS-02 and AXS-05; - the costs associated with conducting additional non-clinical studies with any of our product candidates; - the potential for delays in our efforts to seek regulatory approval for AXS-02 and AXS-05, and any costs associated with such delays; - the costs of establishing a commercial organization to sell, market, and distribute AXS-02 and AXS-05; - the rate of progress and costs of our efforts to prepare for the submission of a new drug application, or NDA, for any product candidates that we may in-license or acquire in the future, and the potential that we may need to conduct additional clinical or preclinical trials to support applications for regulatory approval; - the costs of filing, prosecuting, defending, and enforcing any patent claims and other intellectual property rights associated with our product candidates; - the cost and timing of manufacturing sufficient supplies of AXS-02 and AXS-05 in preparation for commercialization; - the effect of competing technological and market developments; - revenue, if any, received from commercial sales of our product candidates, subject to the receipt of regulatory approval; - the terms and timing of any collaborative, licensing, co-promotion, or other arrangements that we may establish; and - the success of the commercialization of AXS-02, AXS-05, and any other of our current or future product candidates.
+- the rate of progress and costs related to our Phase 3 development of AXS-02 and AXS-05; - Let the costs associated with conducting additional non-clinical studies with any of our product candidates; - Let the potential for delays in our efforts to seek regulatory approval for AXS-02 and AXS-05, and any costs associated with such delays; - the costs of establishing a commercial organization to sell, market, and distribute AXS-02 and AXS-05; - the rate of progress and costs related to our Phase 3 development of AXS-02 and AXS-05; - the rate of progress and costs of our efforts to prepare for the submission of a new drug application, or NDA, for any product candidates that we may in-license or acquire in the future, and the potential that we may need to conduct additional clinical or preclinical trials to support applications for regulatory approval; - Let the costs of filing, prosecuting, defending, and enforcing any patent claims and other intellectual property rights associated with our product candidates; - □ the cost and timing of manufacturing sufficient supplies of AXS-02 and AXS-05 in preparation for commercialization; - the effect of competing technological and market developments; - revenue, if any, received from commercial sales of our product candidates, subject to the receipt of regulatory approval; - Let the terms and timing of any collaborative, licensing, co-promotion, or other arrangements that we may establish; and - Let the success of the commercialization of AXS-02, AXS-05, and any other of our current or future product candidates. - 24

 Future capital requirements will also depend on the extent to which we acquire or invest in additional businesses, products, and technologies.
 Until we can generate a sufficient amount of product revenue, if ever, we expect to finance future cash needs through public or private equity offerings, debt financings, royalties, and corporate collaboration and licensing arrangements, as well as through interest income earned on cash and investment balances.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
 If adequate funds are not available, we may be required to delay, reduce the scope of, or eliminate one or more of our development programs or our commercialization efforts.